Dynamical System Analysis of a Five-Dimensional Cosmological Model: COSMOLOGICALLY INTERESTING SOLUTIONS

 Invariant manifolds are objects that divide phase spaces into distinct parts.
 They possess the feature of limiting the impact of an attractor to a region which is usually called the basin of attraction.
 In the presence of such manifold(s), a fixed point of the system cannot be a global attractor unless it appears on the (common intersection of) invariant manifold(s) in question.

-In our system, the line $\Omega_c = 0$ which is illustrated with green solution curves in Fig.\autoref{fig:rad_lambda_phase}, is a parameter-free invariant manifold representing a flat universe.
-One can predict this behavior even prior to the analysis of the dynamical system due to the fact that the curvature index, $k$, in $\Omega_c$ term is a constant discrete parameter forbidding transitions between positive and negative curvatures.
-Therefore, if the universe starts to evolve with a preferred curvature, it either stays exactly in the same state or becomes almost flat, i.e., no evolutionary path crosses the line with zero curvature.
+In our system, the line $\Omega_c = 0$ which is illustrated with green solution curves in Fig.\autoref{fig:rad_lambda_phase} is a parameter-free invariant manifold representing a flat universe.
+One can predict this behavior even prior to the analysis of the dynamical system due to the fact that the curvature index $k$ in $\Omega_c$ term is a constant discrete parameter forbidding transitions between $\Omega_c < 0$ and $\Omega_c > 0$ cases.
+Namely, if the universe starts to evolve with a preferred curvature, it either stays exactly in the same state or becomes almost flat, i.e., no evolutionary path crosses the line with zero curvature.